 - Put in what country you’re going to in the “For Travelers” section, and the website will list the vaccinations you need!

 - That depends on the immunization.
-Some have to be administered within a certain timeframe, or you need a series of three or four shots weekly or bi-weekly, so as soon as you decide where to go and look up your travel visa requirements, your next step should be to find out exactly what immunizations you need!
+Some have to be administered within a certain timeframe, or you may need a series of three or four shots weekly or bi-weekly.
+As soon as you decide where to go and look up your travel visa requirements, your next step should be to find out exactly what immunizations you need!

-- Good news: NO!
+Good news: NO!
 Many of your shots and oral immunizations are good for 5-10 years, and in some cases, for life.
+And many countries you may want to visit do not require more than the routine vaccinations for the United States.

-- How am I going to keep up with what’s what and when I had what shot?
+5. How am I going to keep up with what’s what and when I had my vaccinations?

-- When you start getting your shots, your nurse should give you a “yellow card” that was created just for that purpose.
+- When you start getting your vaccinations, your nurse should give you a “yellow card” that was created just for that purpose.
 Your nurse will write down the medication, the date it was administered, and their initials.
-I keep mine with my passport, and some people even staple it in the back of their passport.
+I keep mine in my passport cover, and some people even staple it in the back of their passport.
 Some countries will not let you in without seeing your yellow card and checking to see that you’ve had the appropriate immunizations for that country!

 So what’s the best way to protect yourself from some of the most common travel-related illnesses?
 Check out the list below!
 And remember to ask your pharmacist if any of your current medications will interact poorly with travel medications.

-- Yellow fever is transmitted by mosquitos, so please see the DEET section above.
-There is a vaccine, and if you still get it, it is treatable.
-Some countries require proof of vaccination to enter the country, so be sure you get a yellow vaccination card as proof of vaccination.
+- Yellow fever is transmitted by mosquitos, so please see the DEET section above and pack your insect repellent!
+There are vaccine options, but if you still get it, it is treatable.
+Some countries require proof of yellow fever vaccination on your yellow card to enter the country, so be sure you get a yellow vaccination card as proof of vaccination.
 If you don’t have proof, they may vaccinate you at customs, which is risky because the vaccination takes time to work, and you don’t know if their needles have been sterilized between yourself and the person before you.
 The vaccine is good for 10 years, though some sources claim it’s good for life!

-- There is no vaccination for malaria, but it is also mosquito-transferred, and there are preventative treatments.
+- There is no vaccination for malaria, but it is also mosquito-transferred, and there are preventative treatments in the form of pills.
 Some malaria pills have nasty potential side effects, and some pills require you to keep taking them for a month after you return from an at-risk area.
 Ask your travel nurse about the option that is best for you.
-If not treated properly, symptoms can return throughout your life, which happened to my grandmother after she contracted malaria in the state of Georgia in the 1940s.
+If not treated properly, symptoms can return throughout your life, which actually happened to my grandmother after she contracted malaria in the state of Georgia in the 1940s.
 I also know of a girl who got malaria in the Dominican Republic while on a family vacation a couple of years ago.
-Bet she thought she didn’t need vaccinations, huh?
-Malaria prevention only lasts as long as you are taking the pills.
+Bet she thought she didn’t need vaccinations for such a popular travel spot, huh?
+Also note that malaria prevention only lasts as long as you are taking the prescription.

 - A person can be exposed to typhoid fever if they ingest contaminated food or water.
-You will be at risk in developing countries, but you can get vaccinated with a shot or take pills.
+You will be at risk in developing countries, but you can get vaccinated with a shot or take prescription pills.
 I chose to take the pill form because it lasts longer than the shot.
-You should still be careful about what you eat or drink wherever you go.
-The shot is good for 3 years, and the pill form is good for 5 years.
+However, you should still be careful about what you eat or drink wherever you go.
+The shot is good for 2 years and require a booster every two years, and the pill form is good for 5 years, with a booster dose needed every 5 years thereafter.
 Just make sure you refrigerate the pills and follow the instructions to the letter.
 You don’t want to get this one wrong!

 - What’s TDAP stand for?
 Tetanus, Diphtheria, and Pertussis (aka whooping cough).
 These illnesses are rare in the United States because these vaccines are routine for us, but that’s not the case everywhere.
 One shot prevents all three, and it’s good for 10 years.